December24 , 2025

 A Rare Congregation

-This momentous event – conceived, organized and conducted by second generation Indian youths, born and brought up in USA (university students and budding professionals, mostly in the 18-30 age group) 3/4 was unique, not only because of the kind of dignitaries and illustrious guest speakers it attracted, but also because of multi-faceted aspects of ‘dharma’ it unfolded.
+This momentous event—conceived, organized, and conducted by second-generation Indian youths, born and brought up in the USA (university students and budding professionals, mostly in the 18-30 age group)—was unique not only because of the kind of dignitaries and illustrious guest speakers it attracted, but also because of the multi-faceted aspects of ‘dharma’ it unfolded.
 The conference featured workshops, discussions, presentations, exhibitions, cultural and spiritual activities, including an international concert.
-Besides North American countries, there were youths from at least a dozen other countries including Africa and Australia.
-It was one of those, ‘wish-everybody-I-know-was-there’ kind of event.
-Almost all the (few thousand) delegates who attended the conference were simply overwhelmed by the sheer youthful energy and vibrancy that engulfed Raritan Expo Center and nearby Sheraton Hotel, the venue of the parallel sessions.
+Besides North American countries, there were youths from at least a dozen other countries, including Africa and Australia.
+It was one of those ‘wish-everybody-I-know-was-there’ kind of events.
+Almost all the (few thousand) delegates who attended the conference were simply overwhelmed by the sheer youthful energy and vibrancy that engulfed Raritan Expo Center and the nearby Sheraton Hotel, the venue of the parallel sessions.

 A Galaxy of Speakers